Ponderosa, California

 Ponderosa is a census-designated place (CDP) in Tulare County, California.
 Ponderosa sits at an elevation of 7231 ft.
-The 2010 United States census reported Ponderosa's population was 16.
+The 2020 United States census reported Ponderosa's population was 51.
 Ponderosa can be reached from Porterville by 43 curvy miles on a combination of California State Route 190 and the county-maintained Western Divide Highway with an elevation gain of 6,772 feet.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.8 square miles (2.1 km^{2}), 99.84% of it land and 0.16% of it water.
+According to the United States Census Bureau, the CDP covers an area of 0.8 square miles (2.1 km^{2}), 99.51% of its land and 0.49% of its water.

 Demographics

+Ponderosa first appeared as a census designated place in the 2010 U.S. census.